jadecobra/python_tdd_exercises/source/functions.rst

                ),
                ()
            )
-    the terminal updates to show a `TypeError <./TypeError.rst>`_ because the function signature specifically only has two keyword arguments which are not provided in the call
+    the terminal updates to show a :doc:`TypeError` because the function signature specifically only has two keyword arguments which are not provided in the call
 * using what we know from previous tests we can alter the function to use starred expressions
   .. code-block:: python